pjakiela/ECON523/exercises/E9-power.md

 is the mean of `bizprofit_1`?
 What is the standard deviation of `bizprofit_1`?

 Given the size of this data set and the standard deviation of `bizprofit_1`, what is the MDE if you wanted to have power of 0.8 (assuming treatment and comparison groups of equal size)?
 How does this MDE compare to the mean of the outcome variable?
 How large of a percent change in the outcome would you need to anticipate if you wanted to have power of at least 0.8?

+Now calculate the MDE if you wanted to have power of 0.8 to detect impacts on `any_biz_1`, assuming the treatment and comparison groups are equally sized?
+How large of a percent change in the outcome would you need to anticipate if you wanted to have power of at least 0.8?